 Please Proceed to the Nearest Exit

-Cassie Moore has always played it safe, living life according to a meticulously organized Master Plan.
-But when she loses her job and finds her fiancé in bed with his ex on the same day, it's clear The Plan has failed her.
-Nothing a martini bender and a ticket to South American can't fix...
+Cassie Moore has always played it safe, living life according to her Master Plan.
+But after she loses her dream job and finds her fiancé in bed with his ex, she she swaps the plan for a plane ticket.
+Adios broken heart, hola Buenos Aires.

 Kirkus Best Books of 2007

 RedBook Top 10 Summer Read

 My first novel, Buenos Aires Broken Hearts Club, was published in 2010 in four languages.
 My second, Please Proceed to the Nearest Exit, was released in June 2017.
 Over the years, my essays, articles, and short stories have appeared in various magazines and literary journals, and the 2010 essay collection What My Father Gave Me: Daughters Speak.
 I'm also a copywriter, creative director, and occasional teacher.
 When I'm not telling my own stories, I have the privilege of helping other people tell theirs.
 Say hi to firstname.lastname@example.org.